 Everyone comes to you.
-You hold the emotional weight for your friends, your family, your partner.
-And somewhere along the way, you stopped noticing that no one holds it for you.
-That kind of exhaustion does not show up on the surface.
+You hold the emotional weight for friends, family, maybe a partner too.
+And somewhere along the way, you got used to no one really holding it for you.
+That kind of exhaustion can be easy to miss, even when it is shaping everything.

 You are the one who gets the late-night call.
-The one who holds space, offers perspective, stays calm in the crisis, and checks in the next morning.
+You hold space.
+You stay steady in the crisis.
+You check in the next morning.
 People describe you as strong, grounded, dependable.
-They trust you with the things they cannot say to anyone else.
-And most of the time, you are genuinely glad to be that person.
+Most of the time, you are glad to be that person.

-But underneath the competence, there is often a quieter experience — one you may not talk about, because talking about it would mean admitting that you are struggling too.
-The exhaustion of being the strong friend is not just about being tired.
-It is about carrying a role that leaves very little room for your own needs, your own mess, your own moments of falling apart.
+But there is often a quieter side to it.
+You may not talk about how tired you are, because that would mean letting other people see your own strain.
+The exhaustion of being the strong friend is not only about being tired.
+It is about living inside a role that leaves very little room for your needs, your mess, or your moments of not being okay.

-At Peace Love Wellness, we see this pattern often in the people who come to us for individual therapy.
-They are capable, insightful, emotionally intelligent — and quietly running on empty.
-Therapy becomes the first place where they do not have to hold it together.
+At Peace Love Wellness, we see this often in people who come to us for individual therapy.
+They are thoughtful, capable, and emotionally attuned.
+They are also quietly running on empty.
+Therapy can become the first place where they do not have to hold it together.

 What "being the strong one" actually costs